JoeyDiMart/CSC230_Project/Requirement.md

 ### Must have
 - Research on the repository, if checked there would be contact information of authors
-- Find person (public acoutns)
+- Find person (public accoutns)

 ### Should have

 ### Nice to have
-- Ability to send a dm to private acounts
+- Ability to send a dm to private accounts

 ## Journal and Reviewer functionality